go-vela/site/content/reference/yaml/steps.md

 steps:
   - template:
       # Name of template to inject in the step.
 The name must map
-      # to an existing template in the parent "template" tag.
+      # to an existing template in the parent "template" key.
       name: example
 ```